bioinformed/glu-genetics/docs/modules/split.rst

   1. splitting loci by chromosome or region of interest

-  2. splitting large datasets (whole genome or large choromsomes) into more manageable chunks (e.g., no more than 500 loci per file)
+  2. splitting large datasets (whole genome or large chromosomes) into more manageable chunks (e.g., no more than 500 loci per file)

   3. splitting samples by population or phenotype